 The Morphological Matrix

-The Morphological is a technique that involves breaking down your creative venture into its core components and exploring various combinations of these elements.
+The Morphological Matrix is a technique that involves breaking down your creative venture into its core components and exploring various combinations of these elements.
 This method can help you identify new possibilities and innovative solutions.
 To create a Morphological Matrix, follow these steps:

 The Meditative Technique